 Benefits Counselors are Available to Help You

-HICAP staff and volunteer benefits counselors in the 28 AAA offices throughout the state provide one-on-one counseling, information, and assistance.
+HICAP staff and volunteer benefits counselors in the 28 AAA offices throughout the state provide one-on-one counseling and information.
 Counselors can also help you by

 - providing information about Medicare and Medicaid eligibility, program benefits, and appeal rights

 - explaining your options for receiving Medicare benefits